 Community playgrounds should meet a child’s curiosity with age- and developmentally appropriate challenges that encourage them to build comfortably on the skills they already possess.
 In doing so, children are encouraged to challenge themselves in ways they can control and manage.

 We can help you create a well-designed playground environment that feels comfortable, challenging and user friendly for children and families of all ages and abilities.
-Learn more about our inclusive playground options.

 Top 10 Benefits of Community Playgrounds

-Countdown of the top benefits gained from a community playground.
+Top benefits gained from a community playground:

 - Outside activity helps to boost mood, reduce stress and increase happiness

 Cognitive – When kids interact and explore on community playgrounds, they get the opportunity to problem-solve, think critically and plan strategically.